Bitcoin-ABC/bitcoin-abc/apps/metachronik/README.md

 -   Continuously monitors the blockchain for new blocks
 -   Processes blocks in real-time via WebSocket
 -   Runs scheduled data collection every 6 hours
--   Performs daily reconciliation at 2 AM
+-   Automatically detects and reconciles gaps when they occur
--   Maintains data integrity and fills any gaps
+-   Maintains data integrity through event-driven reconciliation

 ## Data Collection